Three questions top editors’ minds when it comes to acronyms and initialisms:

 The simple rule is, if it appears in the dictionary as an entry on its own, you don’t have to spell it out.
 Additionally, if it is a well-known acronym (especially in an industry publication), it might even look silly to spell it out.
 For example, RRSP, HIV, and sonar.

 Styles allow for the acronym to follow the spelling within brackets or commas (or vice versa), or to just start using the acronym on second use.
-Note that just because a term can be made into an acronym doesn’t mean the term should be capitalized when spelled out in full.

 Refs: CMOS17, 10.3 (as above); APA16, 4.23 "on its first appearance, be written out completely and followed immediately by its abbreviation in parentheses"; AP09, avoid those not quickly recognized (see individual entries); don't follow the full name with an abbv./acro. in parens or dashes.
 If it isn't clear on second use without this, don't use it.
 CP16, don't spell out if that form isn't used (e.g., TNT); consider audience; no caps if now common words; Canadian Style , 1 (as above); WCAG 1.0, checkpoint 4.2.

-Separate letters with periods?
+Separate letters in an acronym with periods?

-Generally, do not use periods in acronyms, but maybe use periods in initialisms (for example, maybe R.S.V.P. but almost never R.R.S.P.).
+Generally, do not use periods in acronyms, but maybe use periods in initialisms (for example, maybe R.S.V.P. but almost never N.A.S.A.).
 This is a matter of style, so guidelines vary.
 (Some style guides use periods even more minimally, omitting them from abbreviations that end with the terminal letter of the word (for example, Dr for doctor but Dr. for drive).)

-Refs: APA6, 4.02, no periods in initialisms (but they use U.S.); CMOS17, 10.4 & Canadian Style, 1.3 & 1.16, no periods except in geographic terms and lowercase acronyms (a.m.); AP09, see individual entries — mostly use for 2-letter, not in more; CP6, omit for names and places; CSE7, limit periods in abbreviations except to avoid confusion.
+Refs: APA6, 4.02, no periods in initialisms (but they use U.S.); CMOS17, 10.4 & Canadian Style, 1.3 & 1.16, no periods except in geographic terms and lowercase acronyms (a.m.); AP09, see individual entries — mostly use periods for 2-letter, not in more; CP6, omit for names and places; CSE7, limit periods in abbreviations except to avoid confusion.

 To acronym or to initialism?

 There’s an additional question: how do I know when to form an acronym versus an initialism?
 Will the Department of Editing be spoken as D.E. (an initialism) or as DOE (an acronym), for example?
-Or, one more variation: will more than initials be used in order to force the term to be pronounceable (such as FORTRAN does for formula translation).
+Or, one more variation: will more than initials be used in order to force the term to be pronounceable (such as FORTRAN does from formula translation).

 Most of the time, the choice has already been made for the editor: we find the acronym or initialism already well established in the field.
 But sometimes, (especially at the proofreading stage, for example) we are presented with a department name and we don’t know whether it is said as a word or as initials (initialism).